-Additionally, an implementation MAY throw other, non-SAGA exceptions, e.g. on system errors, resource shortage etc. SAGA implementations MUST, however, translate grid middleware-specific exceptions and error conditions into SAGA exceptions whenever possible, in order to avoid middleware specific exception handling on applications level - that would clearly contradict the intent of SAGA to be middleware independent.
+Additionally, an implementation MAY throw other, non-SAGA exceptions, e.g. on system errors, resource shortage etc. These exception SHOULD only signal local errors, raised by the SAGA implementation, not errors raised by the Grid backend.
+SAGA implementations MUST, however, translate grid middleware-specific exceptions and error conditions into SAGA exceptions whenever possible, in order to avoid middleware specific exception handling on applications level - that would clearly contradict the intent of SAGA to be middleware independent.